GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 * **all** - the standard first **target** in many Makefiles
 * **automatic variables** - a set of built-in variables that provide access to the **target** and **prerequisites** without having to provide literal filenames.
 Examples include **$@**, **$^**, etc.
 * **built-in rules** - are **pattern rules** and are like normal rules except the **stem** of the file (the non-suffix part) are represented by **%**.
 They include **%.c** for C files, **%.o**for object files and **%** by itself for stem files (executable).
 The percent sign functions much like the shell's **\*** asterisk as a wildcard match
-* **implicit rules** - are **pattern or suffix rules** found in the **rules database** that handle many common task such as compiling and linking to object files or executables with default behaviors that can be changed through changing the associated built-in variables (**CC**, **CFLAGS**, etc).
+* **implicit rules** - are **pattern or suffix rules** found in the **rules database** that handle many common task such as compiling and linking to object files or executable with default behaviors that can be changed through changing the associated built-in variables (**CC**, **CFLAGS**, etc).
 They make building make files easier by not having to explicitly specify commands and parameters.
 * **.PHONY** - used to tell make that the **target** is not a file.
 The **clean** target is a typical example.
 You don't want this interpreted being a file named **clean**, so to prevent this you define clean as a **.PHONY** target".
 * **predefined variables** - those variables defined or used in the **rules database** that are used by **built-in** and **implicit** rules.
 They include **CC**, **CFLAGS**, **COMPILE.c**, **LINK.c**, **LINK.o**, **RM**, **LOADLIBES**, **LDLIBS**, **OUTPUT_OPTION**, etc
 * **rules database** - access with **make -p** contains **variables** (including **automatic variables**),  **implicit rules**, **file types** (\*.c, \*.o, etc) and their associated **built-in rules**